Safe sex

 Male (or "external") condoms can be used to cover the penis for safer sex during vaginal or anal insertion or fellatio.

 Dental dams can be used to cover the vulva or anus when engaging in cunnilingus or anilingus, respectively, for safer sex.

-Internal condoms, also known as female condoms can be used by receptive partners for safer sex.
+Internal condoms, also known as female condoms, can be used by receptive partners for safer sex.

 Safe sex is sexual activity using protective methods or contraceptive devices (such as condoms) to reduce the risk of transmitting or acquiring sexually transmitted infections (STIs), especially HIV.
-The terms safer sex and protected sex are sometimes preferred, to indicate that even highly effective prevention practices do not completely eliminate all possible risks.
+The terms safer sex and protected sex are sometimes preferred, to indicate that even highly effective prevention practices do not eliminate all possible risks.
 It is also sometimes used colloquially to describe methods aimed at preventing pregnancy that may or may not also lower STI risks.

 The concept of safe sex emerged in the 1980s as a response to the global AIDS epidemic, and possibly more specifically to the AIDS crisis in the United States.
 Promoting safe sex is now one of the main aims of sex education and STI prevention, especially reducing new HIV infections.
 Safe sex is regarded as a harm reduction strategy aimed at reducing the risk of STI transmission.

 Although some safe sex practices (like condoms) can also be used as birth control (contraception), most forms of contraception do not protect against STIs.
 Likewise, some safe sex practices, such as partner selection and low-risk sex behavior, might not be effective forms of contraception.